1. Introduction

 tasks:

-- name: the loop happens for each host, might be too much
+- name: The loop happens for each host, might be too much

 msg: do something with {{ item }}